 Entrance fee: donation of 5,000 IDR

-A rising star among Instagrammers is Tukad Cepung Waterfall.
+A rising star among Instagrammers is Tukad Cepung Waterfall, one of the most beautiful waterfalls in Asia.
 It is well known due to the majestic rocks that surround it and the light rays which offer an incredible spectacle.

 Although you might find a few people at this waterfall, it is still one of the secret waterfalls near Ubud.
 Don’t forget your slippers home as you will have to walk through the river to reach the waterfall.